parshOne/parshOne/README.md

 </div>
 <br>

-Hi there! 👋 I'm Parvesh, an experienced Infrastructure Engineer currently working at Sopra Banking Software.
+Hi there! 👋 I'm Parvesh, an experienced Cloud Infrastructure Engineer currently working at SITA.
 I specialize in cloud technologies and DevOps practices, helping to build robust and scalable financial software solutions.

 ### 🏢 Current Role